"An Osteopath is only a human engineer, who should understand all the laws governing his engine and thereby mastering disease."

 The body is its own medicine chest (it can heal itself)

 Imagine you get a small cut on your hand.
 The blood is fluid and flowing through your body as a liquid.
 Then when it detects the tear in the skin the liquid blood starts to coagulate to seal the tear.
 Quickly the blood loss is stopped, and the body starts rebuilding the skin.
 Over several days the body repairs the skin under the scab and your immune system starts fighting any germs that entered.
 Eventually, the scab drops off to reveal the new skin underneath, like it never even happened.
 The body did this all by itself without any need of yourself.
 The body is amazing and can do so much.
 We need to work with the healing forces in the body.

 Who is "The Gentle Osteopath"?

 My name is Philip Loft and I practice as “The Gentle Osteopath”.
 After completing a five-year master’s degree in osteopathic science, I worked in Canberra before establishing my first clinic in Elwood.
-I have been part of the local communities around Brighton and Frankston for nearly 20 years.
+I have been part of the local communities around Brighton and Frankston for over 20 years.
 I am highly trained in the skill of palpation, using my hands to feel changes in the body.
 As the name suggests, I don’t use forceful manipulations or deep tissue massage techniques to achieve changes.

 When treating patients, I aim to work in the pain-free threshold and helping the body relax.
 Then using my choice of osteopathic techniques to work together with the body’s innate healing to help your body to move towards your optimum health.
 This is achieved by changes in your flexibility, movement, muscle function, joint mobility, circulation, breathing, and much more.